umbopepato/visua-website/_guide/writing-plugins.md

 #### Variables

 The same goes for CSS variables: the user is not required to define all of those that you plugin uses.
-Try to provide progressive results and when one ore more missing variables are fundamental to the purpose of your plugin throw a `PluginError` requesting them to the user.
+Try to provide progressive results and when one or more missing variables are fundamental to the purpose of your plugin throw a `PluginError` requesting them to the user.

 #### Writing templates